Sometimes I am a really crappy blogger.

 Maybe it’s just me, but I thought making your own tea was a lot harder than this.
 Color me enlightened.
 I like that you know exactly what goes into each cup (and that it’s caffeine-free).
 I also like that you can use whatever you may have on hand to make an absolutely delicious cup of tea (lemons, oranges, basil, ginger, etc.).

-Anonymous asked: Alisa,
+Anonymous said: Alisa,

 I have followed your journey almost since day one and I must say--you are incredible.
 In life, there are so many moments that distract us or overwhelm us and then there are those brief moments of reflection.
 I hope, in yours, you truly take the time to see what you've accomplished.
 You are the most inspirational person I have ever had the pleasure of coming across and I admire you for fighting the good fight and keeping this blog going.
 You've lost over 130 pounds- girl, that is unbelievably awesome!!!
 Almost too awesome for words.
 Stay strong and good luck as you continue!